Skip to content

 Rugby World Cup 2015

-This year England will host the much anticipated eighth Rugby World Cup.
+This year England hosted the much anticipated eighth Rugby World Cup.
 To commemorate this great event, we have created a Special issue of eight stamps, each showing an important aspect of play.
-These were illustrated by Geoff Appleton, in gritty, uncompromising monochrome; using unusual angles and compositions that place the viewer in the midst of the action.
 Issued on 18 September 2015.

 Long to Reign Over Us